TurboSource-Marialis/machtiani/README.md

 #### `sync`

-The `sync` command is used to fetch and checkout a specific branch of the repository.
+The `sync` command is used to sync machtiani with the project's git..

 **Usage:**
 ```bash